valiton/harbourmaster-docs/drupalmodule.md

 * URL to Harbourmaster endpoint
   _Includes protocol and domain \(optionally port and/or path prefix\)._
   e.g. http://harbourmaster.thunder.dev:8080
+Note if you user Docker Native for mac use the IP address of our Computer e.g. 192.x.x.x

 * Harbourmaster tenant to use
   _May only contain a-z A-Z 0-9 ._